joelabc/joelabc/content/docs/apps/twos.md

 ### Conclusion

 I am not trying to convince you to switch to use Twos, but to point out why I chose it for myself.
-Should you choose to switch to it.
+Should you choose to switch to it, that's your call, but you sure will not regret it.
 Let me know if you have any questions and do check out [Twos](https://www.TwosApp.com?code=joel) _(active referral link)_ while you're at it, cheers!

 [Twos YouTube](https://www.youtube.com/@TwosApp)